sprintml/slurm-for-dummies/README.md

 The process to install and Setup Slurm is almost the same in the controller node and the worker nodes.
 The only significant difference is which service we have to start and enable.
 First, on all nodes, install the required packages with:
 ```
-$ sudo apt install slurm-wlm
+sudo apt install slurm-wlm
 ```

 ### Controller node
 To configure Slurm on your controller node do the following.

 Use slurm's handy configuration file generator located at `/usr/share/doc/slurmctld/slurm-wlm-configurator.html` to create your configuration file.
 You can open the configurator file with your browser.
-> Slurm configuration files are a complicated topic and what values you have to fill in is specific to your machines.
+> Slurm configuration files are a complicated topic and what values you have to fill in are specific to your machines.
 If you want to learn more about it, go [here](https://slurm.schedmd.com/slurm.conf.html).

-You don't have to fill out all of the fields in the configuration tool since a lot of them can be left to their defaults.
-The following fields are the once we had to manually configure:
+You don't have to fill out all of the fields in the configuration tool since many of them can be left to their defaults.
+The following fields are the ones we had to manually configure:
 - ClusterName: `<YOUR-CLUSTER-NAME>`
 - SlurmctldHost: `<CONTROLLER-NODE-NAME>`
 - NodeName: `<WORKER-NODE-NAME>`[1-4] (this would mean that you have four worker nodes called `<WORKER-NODE-NAME>1`, `<WORKER-NODE-NAME>2`, `<WORKER-NODE-NAME>3`, `<WORKER-NODE-NAME>4`)